SoftwareAG/cumulocity-remote-access-local-proxy/docs/PLUGINS.md

 ## Plugin runtime environement

-When plugins are executed, c8ylp injects some environment variables into the process so that they can be easily referenced.
+When plugins are executed, c8ylp injects some environment variables into the process so that information about the running local proxy (i.e. device name and port) can be easily referenced.

-The following environment variables are can be referenced from inside the plugin.
+The following environment variables are can be used inside the plugin.

 |Environment Variable|Description|
 |--------|-----------|